 The results from both characterization sampling events helped to confirm the downgradient (southwestern) extent of COC impacts above GWPS at the Unit.
-However, further downgradient characterization is anticipated in 2020.
+However, further downgradient characterization is anticipated in 2021.

-Semi-annual Assessment monitoring continued at the Unit in 2020 in accordance with 40 CFR Part 257.95.
+Semi-annual Assessment monitoring continued at the Unit in 2020 and into 2021 in accordance with 40 CFR Part 257.95.